hashicorp/enos/README.md

 ```

 #### Terraform CLI
-Terraform is generaally configured by any combination of environment variables, CLI flags, and rc configuration files.
+Terraform is generally configured by any combination of environment variables, CLI flags, and rc configuration files.
 In order to support configuration group sets, Enos has a `terraform_cli` block that allows namespaced configuration sets to be used during operations of scenarios.
 All configuration that is currently supported in [configuration file](https://www.terraform.io/cli/config/config-file) should be supported in the `terraform_cli` block.
 In addition to those configuration options and `env` attribute is available to specify a map of key/value pairs that should be set in the environment during execution, along with a `path` attribute that specifies where the `terraform` binary to execute resides.
 By default Enos will resolve `terraform` from the environment.
 A `terraform_cli` configuration block with the name of `default` will automatically be used for scenarios that do not set the `terraform_cli` attribute.

 Example:
 ```hcl